 As summer rapidly approaches, several thousands of tourist will make Los Angeles, Ca. their primary destination.
-And while their pockets may be overflowing with vacation dollars to spend at Disneyland, Universal Studios, LA Live, Hollywood, the local malls, etc., there are several fun – things to do for free – in LA County.
+And while their pockets may be overflowing with vacation dollars to spend at Disneyland, Universal Studios, LA Live, Hollywood, the local malls, etc., there are dozens of fun – things to do for free – in LA County.

 Low Cost – Fun things to do for Free

 Now we all know that California, specifically Los Angeles, is one of the most expensive locations in the US.
 But, believe it or not, you can have a great time and keep most if not all of your money in your pocket.
 What with the Griffith Park Observatory and various museums alone, you could occupy a ton of “vacation time” learning about history and art while saving big at the same time.

 How about getting a bit of culture by visiting one of the many museums in the Los Angeles area.
 Here’s a short list of free local museums near LAX and their locations:

 The Broad: 221 S Grand Ave Los Angeles 90012 – Located in the heart of downtown LA, The Broad boasts a no-frills approach to displaying artwork from well known as well as up and coming contemporary artists.
 Open Tuesday – Sunday admission is free.
 Check in at the Broad website for standby tickets to beat the crowd as the lines can get fairly long for walk-ups